Win $10k holiday! T&Cs apply

 • Is my sailing equipment covered?

 • Under the standard Luggage and Personal effects benefit we provide cover for sporting equipment that you own up to $750, but we don't cover the equipment while it's in use.
 Note that we don't cover rental equipment.
 We also do not provide cover for the boat itself.
-See the Policy Wording for more details.
+See the PDS for more details.

 • How much am I covered for if something happens to me while I’m sailing?